Truck Drivers Emergency Kit: What Truckers Need to Survive

 response tools, etc.

-But we do show one here from Amazon.com, with whom we have an affiliate relationship.
+We show a number of items below from Amazon.com, with whom we have an affiliate relationship.

 What is an Emergency?